Alir3zaRaisi/movie-recommender/README.md

 ## Features
 - Random Walk with Restart (RWR)
 - ItemRank
-- Evaluation using Top-K Accuracy, recall@k, and  Pairwise Accuracy
+- Evaluation using Precision@k, recall@k, and  Pairwise Accuracy

 ## Installation
 1. Clone the repository: